Who doesn’t love a little adventure! Any travel that is physically challenging and may take you to places off the beaten path is adventurous.

 - Ride the hot air balloon with someone you love.

-- Go across Canada on a train.
+- Go to Canada on a train.

 - Visit Niagara Falls.